 Creation Care House

-Residence Life and the Houghton Sustainability Office have partnered together to create the Creation Care House (CCH), an exciting new living-learning community designed to engage townhouse residents with an opportunity for environmentally conscious living.
-The CCH aims to encourage students to deliberately incorporate creation care into their current residential environment while also preparing them to live sustainably after college.
+Residence Life and the Houghton Sustainability Office have partnered together to create the Creation Care House (CCH).
+This exciting new living-learning community provides townhouse residents with the opportunity to not only learn about important creation care concepts, but to actively and intentionally incorporate these principles into their college residential experience.

 CCH Residents benefit from this unique experience through meaningful interactions with each other around important topics such as energy, food & water, waste, etc. Monthly meetings will feature local and national creation care experts (both Houghton faculty/staff and off-campus visitors), as well as the chance to hear a variety of perspectives on diverse sustainability topics.
 Each house will receive a sustainability budget with which to implement various creation care measures.
 Possible options could include energy monitoring systems, energy efficiency devices, low-flow water systems, waste management options, programming opportunities, composting systems, and much more.